containers/ai-lab-recipes/recipes/audio/audio_to_text/README.md

 From here, you can upload audio files from your local machine and translate the audio files as shown below.

-By using this recipe and getting this starting point established, users should now have an easier time customizing and building their own LLM enabled applications.
+By using this recipe and getting this starting point established, users should now have an easier time customizing and building their own AI enabled applications.

 #### Input audio files